heduo/toyrobot/readme.md

 ## 6. Input files for use
 Input folder : "public/input"
+- a.input.txt, b.input.txt, c.input.txt (samples from PROBLEM.md)
-- bad_format.input.csv
+- bad_format.input.csv   (for '.txt' format check)
 - default.input.txt (this file should not be removed unless you change the config)
-- empty.input.txt
+- empty.input.txt (for epmty file check)
-- no_place_command.input.txt
+- no_place_command.input.txt (for no PLACE command check)
+- try_far_move.input.txt (try far move and still remain on talbe top)